 Hi mate i had same problem on my espace couple of year ago the steering would stiffen up i couldnt even make it round corners.

-To cut a long story short i found out from a reno spec that the UJ joint at the bottem of the steering colum near the pedals can seize up from time to time i sprayed mine with penertrating oil and stood turning wheel fro 20min and hay presto! i put some greece round it and never had a problem with it again just a thought.
+To cut a long story short i found out from a reno spec that the UJ joint at the bottem of the steering colum near the pedals can seize up from time to time i sprayed mine with penertrating oil and stood turning wheel fro 20min and hay presto! i put some greece round it and never had a problem with it again just a thought.:cool:

 Just to add a tip.
 After freeing up with a penetrating oil inject some Molyslip oil around the moving bearings of the UJ...a useful tool is the syringe you get with the printer ink refill kits, or buy a small one from a farmers outlet shop or even try a vets.
 The molyslip is suspended in the oil (engine oil molyslip additive is ok) and even when the oil has dried up the moly stays put on the metal.